tomwhartung/jmws_protostar_idMyGadget/README.md

 I am open to doing additional work on this project.

 Note however that I have invested a considerable amount of my own time on this, and depending on the nature of your request(s), I may request some sort of compensation.

+#### Future Work
+The goal of this project is to integrate IdMYGadget with the protostar default Joomla template, and keep changes to a minimum.

+Right now that goal is accomplished, so additional work on this is on hold for now.

+I am currently using a similar template ([jmws_protostar_tomh_idMyGadget](https://github.com/tomwhartung/jmws_protostar_tomh_idMyGadget)) on my site [JooMooWebSites.Com](http://joomoowebsites.com/), and have moved on to doing similar work in WordPress and Drupal.

+Thus there is no real reason for me to continue work on this, without a new goal in mind, or some other compelling reason to start using this template rather than [jmws_protostar_tomh_idMyGadget](https://github.com/tomwhartung/jmws_protostar_tomh_idMyGadget), which has a lot more options.

+#### Self-Promotion Alert!
+Of course I'd certainly be happy to do additional work on this, for a small price!  ;-)

 ## About IdMyGadget: